2016 stock market crash; is it just another pipe dream or will it come to pass this time

-Like clockwork the reaction is always the same; there is never any variation and the top players use this to their advantage.
+Like clockwork the reaction is always the same; there is never any variation.
+The masses panic and dump the baby with the bath water as they flee for the hills and listen to the fear mongers the moment the markets experience a strong pullback.
+The top players use this to their advantage.
 Take a look at any so-called market crash or financial disaster and you will see that the markets recovered from each and every one and recouped all the losses and then some in the process.

 Take a look at a five-year chart of the VIX.
 What stands out immediately is that every Spike upwards was short lived, and shortly after the spike up, the VIX has traded in the low ranges for an extended period.

 For the past five years, the VIX has traded in 12.5-20.00 ranges; the upper range is 2 points wider than the one year chart.
 This picture clearly illustrates that giving into panic does not pay.
 You have a clear pictorial representation illustrating exactly when the Crowd panics.
 A spike up is associated with a strong pullback and vice versa.
 Note how much time the VIX spends in the low ranges.
 Low VIX readings correspond to higher market prices and vice versa.